scriptrdotio/eurotech_simpleapp/documentation/running_the_application.md

 ## Sign-in to Eurotech's PCN tranport simulator

-To start generating data using Eurotech's simulator, follow the steps described in [Eurotech's documentation](https://github.com/eurotech/pcn-trans-demo/blob/master/docs/web-pcn-sim.md), that we summarize in the following:
+To start generating data using Eurotech's simulator, follow the steps described in [Eurotech's documentation](https://github.com/eurotech/pcn-trans-demo/blob/master/docs/web-pcn-sim.md), that we reproduce in the following:

 - Sign-in to the [simulator](https://cs.eurotech.com/gps-pcn-simulator/) **using your Everyware credentials** (account name, username and password).
 Make sure to use the credentials of an Everywhere user who is authorized to publish to the mqtt topics of the platform